SakanaAI/AI-Scientist/README.md

 ##### Utilising Claude models via Vertex AI

-Make sure to install Google Vertex AI platform via `pip install google-cloud-aiplatform`
+Make sure to install Google Vertex AI platform via `pip install google-cloud-aiplatform` and the `veretx` extra for the anthropic package via `pip install anthropic[vertex]`!

 For Claude models provided by [Vertex AI Model Garden](https://cloud.google.com/model-garden?hl=en), please set up a valid authentication for a [Google Cloud project](https://cloud.google.com/vertex-ai/docs/authentication), for example by providing region and project ID like so: